genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-in-odm.md

 ### Local or External data source
 In the second step, you’ll need to choose the file you wish to upload.
 There are two options:

 - **Local Computer**: Select the file located on your computer.
 Please note: this option is only available if your ODM version is coupled with AWS S3 storage (provided by default).
-If this option isn’t functioning properly, please get in touch with Genestack’s customer care team.
+If this option isn’t functioning properly, please get in touch with Genestack’s [Сustomer Support](https://genestack.atlassian.net/servicedesk/customer/portals) team.
 - **External Link**: Upload the file by supplying a link to the file’s location.
 Keep in mind that while this option is intended to support any external location, in its BETA version, it only supports links from AWS S3 storage.
-If you encounter any issues with this feature, please reach out to Genestack’s customer care team.
+If you encounter any issues with this feature, please reach out to Genestack’s [Сustomer Support](https://genestack.atlassian.net/servicedesk/customer/portals) team.

 ![image](doc-odm-user-guide/images/import-data-from-file.png)